sandstorm/caddy-nats-bridge/README.md

 (same as for `nats_publish`)

-If the subdirective 'headers' is set to true, then all HTTP headers will become NATS Message headers.
+If the subdirective 'headers' is set to true (default), then all HTTP headers will become NATS Message headers.
 On top if this, the following headers are automatically set:

 - `X-NatsBridge-Method` header: contains the HTTP header `GET,POST,HEAD,...`
 - `X-NatsBridge-UrlPath` header: URI path without query string